LucyPill/Kanine_Means/README.md

 ## Machine Learning

-#### Used Logistic Regression Classfication Model
+#### Used Logistic Regression Model

-* Used Supervised learning because we know thw two groups: Control Vs Treatment
+* Used Supervised learning because we know the groups: Control and Treatment groups
-* Model was trained to predict..................
+* Model was trained to predict if a dog was in the treatment or the control group
-* This model has limitations but for us worked fined because our data displays a linear rend
+* This model has limitations but for us worked fined because our data displays a linear trend
+*  Our dataset was very small and the other models we tried didnt work as well as the logistic regression model did predicting the groups correctly 100% of the times

 # Tableau Dashboard
 Tableau public was used to create visualizations for the presentation.
 In addition dashboars and stories were created.
 (See links below)